onqtam/headjack/src/motivation/problems.md

 Does such a search engine exist today?
 Competition & a lower barrier to entry are direly needed.

 The explicit user preferences such as subscriptions & the interest graph (following/connections) are routinely discounted in our feeds in favor of algorithm recommendations - platforms optimize for engagement & attention and not for utility & value to end users.
 We all respond to outrage & enjoy the occasional viral cat video but we should be able to tune & filter what gets shown to us.
 Have you ever heard a YouTuber tell you to hit the notification bell in addition to subscribing?

+> "I'm in an ongoing relationship with a moody, sensitive, grudge-holding, and generally crazy girlfriend called the Twitter algorithm.
+Everything will be going fine and then suddenly I'm getting the cold-shoulder and I don't even really know what I did and just have to wait it out." - [Tim Urban](https://twitter.com/waitbutwhy/status/1506755880578166788)

 <!-- addictive social media - toxic -->